fastfetch-cli/fastfetch/README.md

 ### Linux

-Some distros packaged a outdated fastfetch version.
+Some distros packaged an outdated fastfetch version.
 Older version is not supported, please always ensure that the latest version is used.

 * Ubuntu: [`ppa:zhangsongcui3371/fastfetch`](https://launchpad.net/~zhangsongcui3371/+archive/ubuntu/fastfetch) (for Ubuntu 22.04 or above)
 * Debian / Ubuntu: Download `fastfetch-<version>-Linux.deb` from [Github release page](https://github.com/fastfetch-cli/fastfetch/releases/latest) and `dpkg -i fastfetch-<version>-Linux.deb` (for Ubuntu 22.04 or above and Debian 12 or above).